Auditions

 One form for each audition

-You must complete a separate audition form for each different instrument/area you want to audition for.
+You must complete a separate audition registration form for each different instrument/area audition you wish to do.

 Audition requirements by program